Who can I contact with regards to mental health-related help/advice?

 How will this study help me?

-You will receive a personal gut microbiome report from uBiome, which also contains health-related information and dietary recommendations.
 The aim of our study is to determine how gut microbes are associated with depression, anxiety and stress disorders by using large sample groups.
 The study will not be able to make conclusions in terms of mental health outcomes for individuals, but will rather be able to report on overall findings of the entire group of participants.
 This study will help researchers better understand how gut microbes influence mental health, and future studies could use these findings to design treatments (such as specially formulated pre- and probiotic supplements) to help alleviate the symptoms of these disorders.
 The overall findings of this study will be communicated to the study participants.
+If your questionnaire data indicate that you might have symptoms of PTSD, anxiety or depression, you will be contacted and provided with a referral letter which you may take to a health professional.

 Will I receive any payment for taking part in the study?

 What happens to my stool sample once you receive it?

-Once we receive your stool sample in the laboratory, it is stored in freezers until researchers can extract DNA from it.
+Once we receive your stool sample in the laboratory, it is stored in freezers until researchers extract DNA from it.
 During the DNA extraction procedure, the researcher uses a laboratory protocol in order to get all the DNA from the bacteria in your stool sample.
 This DNA is then sent to a company to determine the sequences of the DNA of the bacteria in your stool sample.
 The company sends us the sequencing data, which we use to do analyses to determine which factors (such as diet, stress, sleep, disease etc.) affect your gut microbiome composition.
 Your data is kept confidential and only the principal investigator of the study has access to your name since all samples receive a unique study laboratory ID in order to maintain confidentiality.